gothicmuppet/career2/index.md

 Describe role and duties
 - Report Daily checks to team
-- Utilize Linux Command Line Interface
+- Utilize Linux Command Line Interface and SAS studio

+Stats
+- Participated in handling log4j security vulnerability by 2%
+- Assist in testing Hadoop infrastructure by 2% during their Cloudera Data Platform upgrade

 **AWS Application Developer**, July 2021 to September 2021